11 March 2021

 I went on researching about the JSON file requirement, and eventually found how much I did not know about machine learning 🙃.

 How did the algorithm know which part of the image that it’s ‘looking’ at, is said object?
-The JSON is suppose to tell that, and I can’t believe I didn’t think of it.
+The JSON is supposed to tell that, and I can’t believe I didn’t think of it.
 Next question, for me, is how do I declare the x and y in the JSON file to properly annotate that information?
 I needed an app.

 Understandably, there didn’t appear to be a free option, which I expected, due to the potential of how much such an app could have gotten in sales, as there would have been individuals like me.
 After reading up, I used RectLabel, which costs $3.98 per month, with the first month being free.